 Jigsaw Puzzle was a hit in Japanese arcades and has been adapted over 21 different versions (soon 22) on Neo-Geo, Super Nintendo, Nintendo 64, Playstation, Playstation 2, Xbox, Wii, Xbox 360, Game Cube, Game Boy, iPhone, Android…

-It's only simple in principle, because the decorum of these games is of course sumptuous and their music is haunting as you wish: it's a Taito game.
-It's pretty, the bubbles burst in "ding" and "dong", the locations change, the dragons dance or quiver depending on how the game goes, and the canon is sophisticated.
-This is not the case of the game which embodies Bubble Shooting to the point of appearing as its creator, namely Bubble Shooter.
+It's only simple in principle, because the decorum of these games is of course sumptuous and their music catchy as desired: it's a Taito game.
+It's pretty, the bubbles burst with "ding" and "dong", the locations change, the dragons dance or tremble according to the progress of the game and the cannon is sophisticated.
+This is not the case of the game that embodies Bubble Shooting to the point of appearing to be its creator, namely Bubble Shooter.

 THE bubble shooter Empire